SpamScope/spamscope/README.md

 For more details you can refer [here](http://streamparse.readthedocs.io/en/stable/quickstart.html).

+To simplify this operation, SpamScope comes with a custom tool `spamscope-topology submit` where you can choose the values of all these parameters.

 ## Unittest
 SpamScope comes with unittests for each its modules.
 In bolts and spouts there are no special features, all intelligence is in external modules.